oreshinya/simple-rev/README.md

 It does do the following:

-- Create manifest from files of input directory
+- Create manifest
+- Rename files with content hash
-- Copy files named with hash to output directory from manifest
+- Copy file from input directory to output directory
-- Replace URLs with hashed version from manifest
+- Replace URLs with hashed version in files

 ## LICENSE